Admissions Policies and Procedures

 Readmission of Former Students

-The University of South Carolina’s minimum USC GPA requirement for readmission is 2.0, but some colleges and schools have a higher requirement.
-Please review http://www.sc.edu/admissions for current readmission requirements.
+The University of South Carolina’s minimum UofSC GPA requirement for readmission is 2.0, but some colleges and schools have a higher requirement.
+Please review the undergraduate admissions website for current readmission requirements.

 Students who leave the university due to complications related to public health emergency (e.g., COVID-19) or military service and have not attempted any college credits during their absence will be readmitted based on degree progression requirements.
 The absence is limited to 2 major semesters.